Common investment categories

-Private equity is composed of funds and investors that invest directly in private companies.
+Private equity or exempt market investments are composed of funds and investors that invest directly in private companies.
 As the companies are not listed on an exchange, these investments can be difficult to sell.

 A derivative is a financial instrument (or contract) with a price that is dependent upon, or derived from, one or more underlying assets.
 Its value is determined by fluctuations in the underlying assets, such as stocks, bonds and commodities currencies.

 An investment pool that uses advanced investment strategies that are not generally permitted for traditional investments, such as the use of derivatives.